no-garlic/cs50-web/code/8-capstone/README.md

 * create admin classes and register them
 * update scemantic search when adding a quiz
 * left margin for sidebar is broken
+- Load the FAISS model by default to remove the lag

 Data:
 - add more test data, break up the json file into one file per language